May Brodbeck

-May Brodbeck (July 26, 1917 – August 1, 1983) was an American philosopher of science.
+May Selznick Brodbeck (July 26, 1917 – August 1, 1983) was an American philosopher of science.

 Biography

-Brodbeck was born in Newark, New Jersey.
+May Selznick Brodbeck was born in Newark, New Jersey to Louis and Etta Schachter in 1917.
+She married Arthur Brodbeck in the early 1940s, the two divorced in 1949.

 She studied chemistry at New York University, attending evening courses while working, and earned a bachelor's degree in 1941.
 Thereafter, she worked as a high-school chemistry teacher, before being recruited into the Manhattan Project.
 Following the war, she studied philosophy at the University of Iowa, completing a Ph.D. supervised by Gustav Bergmann in 1947, on the subject of John Dewey's Logic: The Theory of Inquiry.

 Upon finishing her PhD, she was offered a professorship at the University of Minnesota, where she worked from 1947 to 1974, eventually rising to chair of the philosophy department (1967–1970) and dean of the graduate school (1972–1974).
 She then returned to the University of Iowa as Carver Professor of Philosophy and Dean of the Faculties.
 In the administrative part of her role at the University of Iowa, among other initiatives she focused in particular on the status of women in the university, and oversaw the creation of one of the first women's studies programs.
 She stepped down from administration in 1981, retired in 1983, and died later that year in Menlo Park, California.